Our new seat is posChair 1, it has replaced our wave stool.

 We make posChair 1 with a 'Relaxed' or an 'Active' rocker.
-Both are included with a trial stool.
+Both are included with a trial stool, and there’s really no other way of finding which you’ll prefer.
 They are turned from solid European beech, and are cleverly shaped so you can feel when you are approaching the limit of stability - they tell you how far you can safely rock.

 What it isn't suitable for:

-posChair 1 relies on your feet being in front of you and slightly apart for stability, so it's not suitable for very tight skirts.
-Check you are comfortable sitting with your feet about a foot apart.
-If you always want to tuck your feet under you it probably won't feel stable enough.
+posChair 1 relies on your feet being in front of you and a foot or more apart for stability.
+Check you are comfortable like this.
+If you always tuck your feet under you it probably won't feel stable enough.

-As your thighs slope slightly downwards a laptop or book may slip off.
-We recommend raising a book or tablet on cushions first, but this isn't secure enough for a laptop, unless you use a laptray.
-It is fine if whatever you are reading is on a desk or table.
+As your thighs slope slightly downwards a book or laptop may slip off.
+We recommend raising a book or tablet on cushions first, but this isn't secure enough for a laptop, unless you use a lap tray.
+It is fine if whatever you are using or reading is on a desk or table.
 (We also once had a complaint from a wave stool owner's cat that she could no longer nap on his lap!)

 It is designed to be used at normal seat height, the gas lift adjusts to fit people from 4'8" to 6'8" tall (shorter or longer gas lifts are available).
 Using it too high for your leg length is not good for your back.
 Sit stand stools need a different shaped seat to support you while your legs slope down steeply.

 The fabric is from Camira's Xtreme range, a top quality 100% recycled polyester crepe weave.
 It has an attractive texture and is very long lasting.
 It is spun and dyed in the UK, woven in Yorkshire, and certified to high environmental and health standards.